znadhiac/olist-ecommerce-sales-performance/README.md

 ## TOOLS USED

 - **MySQL:** Data analysis and querying using the relational structure to extract accurate insights.
-- **Python (Pandas):** Data cleaning and preparation, including handling missing values, duplicates, correcting data types, and filtering for 2018 orders to ensure consistency.
+- **Python (Pandas) and Jupyter Notebook:** Data cleaning and preparation, including handling missing values, duplicates, correcting data types, and filtering for 2018 orders to ensure consistency.
 - **Tableau:** Data visualization to create clear, actionable dashboards and charts.